-- 5.4 Details of student support mechanism for coaching for competitive examinations (If any) - 1.
-Special care is taken to train the UG students for various Competitive Examinations like JAM, JEST etc., for admission in reputed Institutions like IITs, IISC, TIFR etc. for Post graduate courses. - 2.
-PG students are motivated for NET exam and guided in individual capacity. - 3.
-The Certificate Course in Computer Applications enables the students to keep themselves updated with the recent trends in Computer Sciences which helps the students in the larger scenario.
+5.4 Details of student support mechanism for coaching for competitive examinations (If any)

+1. Special care is taken to train the UG students for various Competitive Examinations like JAM, JEST etc., for admission in reputed Institutions like IITs, IISC, TIFR etc. for Post graduate courses.

+2. PG students are motivated for NET exam and guided in individual capacity.

+3. The Certificate Courses in Computer Applications and Communicative English enables the students to keep themselves updated with the recent trends in Computer Sciences and Language expressions which helps the students in the larger scenario.